capr/blag/README.md

 ### The Internet culture is shaped by a limitation of the IP protocol

-The way the Interent works, it is hard to connect two random computers on it together.
+The way the Internet works, it is hard to connect two random computers on it together.
 This asymmetry led to the client-server idea that is basically our culture on how the Internet works today.
 This gave rise to the web, a revival of terminal/mainframe model of the 70s (now called "cloud computing" and "web apps"), exacerbating the separation between technology producer and technology consumer.
 But if it weren’t for this basic limitation in the IP protocol, the Internet and the way we use it to communicate and the kinds of apps that we would envision for it might look very different today.

 ### Most programming is at the wrong level of abstraction

 This is a complex topic, but it boils down to how we view programming languages in this culture.
 Even though there's a proliferation of new languages in the last years, every one of them tries hard to create its own bubble, to distinguish itself and specialize without also focusing on interoperability and embeddability so that it can be easily used from other languages and contexts.
-Moreso, we simply aren't yet able to envison a tool that can work well at multiple levels of abstraction, which leaves us endlessly reinventing the same wheels with every new tool, eg. every language reimplements the same cross-platform GUI library.
+More so, we simply aren't yet able to envision a tool that can work well at multiple levels of abstraction, which leaves us endlessly reinventing the same wheels with every new tool, eg. every language reimplements the same cross-platform GUI library.

 ### C in recent years